G-MEO Global Visiting Scholars and Specialists (GVSS) Program

 - Global Visiting Scholars and Specialists will receive invitations to special events and receptions throughout their FDU visit and will be invited to give guest lectures and presentations and will be encouraged to engage in joint research projects with FDU colleagues

-- Global Visiting Scholars and Specialists will have opportunities to audit FDU courses at undergraduate and our post-graduate levels (subject to English proficiency on a space-available basis)
+- Global Visiting Scholars and Specialists will have opportunities to audit FDU courses at post-graduate levels (subject to English proficiency on a space-available basis)

 - Global Visiting Scholars and Specialists will have opportunities to audit FDU’s proprietary English for Professional Success (EPS) program (subject to a placement test and on a space-available basis)